vanngocphv/PHP_basicLoginSignup/readme.md

 # Program: Basic web Login and Signup (using pure PHP)
 Program description: This program just using for self-teaching myself about to PHP.
-I have a long time to do not learn PHP, this time and this web I just create for learning PHP again
+I have a long time to do not learn PHP, this time and this web I just create for learning PHP again <br />
 Date Created: 12/07/2023 - 10:30 (AM GMT +7) <br />
 Date Finished: 12/07/2023 - 15:54 (PM GMT +7)  <br />